justin13601/AICancer/README.md

 - https://github.com/justin13601
 - MISSING LINK FOR ELYSIA

-***Disclaimer:** This is purely an educational project.
+***Disclaimer:** This is a purely educational project.
 The information on this repository is not intended or implied to be a substitute for professional medical diagnoses.
 All content, including text, graphics, images and information, contained on or available through this repository is for educational purposes only.*

 ## Dependencies